Pool1541/my-portfolio/README.md

 ---

+## Contributing 🤝

+Contributions are welcome!
+Here are some ways you can contribute:

+- Submit bugs and feature requests by opening an issue.
+- Improve the documentation by opening a pull request.
+- Add a new feature or fix a bug by opening a pull request.

+---

 ## Credits 📄

-This project was inspired by the work of [Brittany Chiang](https://github.com/bchiang7) on the [V4 website](https://brittanychiang.com/).
+This project was inspired by the work of [Brittany Chiang](https://github.com/bchiang7) on her [V4 website](https://brittanychiang.com/).

 ---